 Human clinical studies are still lacking regarding safety and efficacy.

-By taking NMN orally, it is believed that it can be an effective anti-aging supplement, thereby ultimately improving NAD+ levels.
+By taking NMN orally, it is believed that it can be an effective anti-aging compound, thereby ultimately improving NAD+ levels.
 Currently, there are no known side effects when taking NMN supplements.
-However, it is essential to let your physician know that you are taking NMN supplementation since it was recently taken off the market in the US by the FDA.
+However, it is essential to let your physician know that you are taking NMN since it was recently taken off the market in the US by the FDA.

 Why tell my doctor I'm taking NMN?